 - I-80 exit 20.
 Drive north into town, then turn right onto US Hwy 30/3rd St. Drive a half-mile east, then turn right and drive into Gotte Park.
-The missile is in a ways, just south of the basketball and volley ball courts.
+The missile was, just south of the basketball and volley ball courts.

 Yeah, top's blown off and needs some TLC.[Mike, 05/16/2011]

 Visited this sight 21 Sept 2009.
 The top third of the missile is still missing.[Dee, 09/29/2009]

 The top 1/3 of the missile is gone, blown away in a Wizard of Oz-type event.
 The bottom of the missile is still there.

 The top of the missile is sitting in the landfill while negotiations continue with local groups to get it refurbished and reattached.[Dave from Denver, 06/07/2009]

 I worked on the red nose cone (reentry vehicle) that was used on this very missile when it was out in California.
 I made a special trip to see this missile which I had seen on an internet website.
 I was extremely disappointed when I got there.
 The very item that I worked on was missing -- the nose cone was blown off in a storm several years ago.
 The earlier tip photo doesn't reflect what it really looks like because I don't believe the town is going to restore it.[Lance Gunderson, 12/18/2004]